Below we summarize the full set

 Users can be prevented from pooling

-their ID Tokens.
+their U-Prove Tokens.
 Hereto

 Issuers encode a